PromaSubrun/API-Automation-Testing-REST-Assured/README.md

 #  Create-Local-REST-API-And-API-Automation-Testing-REST-Assured
 This repository contains a simple framework for automating API testing using REST Assured, a Java-based library widely used for testing RESTful web services.
-This framework is designed to help you quickly set up and execute API tests, making it easier to validate the functionality and reliability of your APIs.
+This framework is designed to help quickly set up and execute API tests, making it easier to validate the functionality and reliability of APIs.

 Features: